CruGlobal/cru-web-styleguide/docs/documentation/git/workflow.md

 - Reply to comments and make amends

-- The reviewer should merge into master once the request receives a +1
+- The reviewer should merge into master once they give the request a :+1

 - Delete your feature branch